 As consumers, we trust that the products we use every day will not jeopardize our safety.
 However, some products are released to market with dangerous defects, often resulting in serious bodily injury.
 Between missed work, medical expenses, and the need for continuous medical care, an injured person may have a long recovery ahead.
 Injuries suffered at the expense of a defective product can certainly put your life on hold.

 At Bertram & Graf, L.L.C., we believe that manufacturers of defective products have a responsibility to ensure consumers of those products are not harmed.
 While there are numerous types of product defects, they generally fall into one of three categories, manufacturing defects, design defects, and misleading or inadequate marketing.

-As the name implies, this category of personal injury claim deals with products whose effect occurred while the item was physically made during the manufacturing process.
+A manufacturing defect is a type of defect that occurs during the manufacturing process.
 For example, a car seat’s frame is built with cracks in the metal, causing it to fail during a collision, anyone injured as a direct result may have the basis to file a product liability claim.

 Entire product lines are typically affected and the danger exists even though the product is being used exactly as intended.
-Examples of a tire which may explode while inflated at the recommended PSI.
-Bicycle seats which break, unable to support the weight of a person who it was designed for, or an airbag which fails to inflate upon a serious impact.
+Examples of design defects include, but are not limited to: a tire which may explode while inflated at the recommended PSI, bicycle seats which break, unable to support the weight of a person who it was designed for, or an airbag which fails to inflate upon a serious impact.
 Again, to have a valid claim, the victim must have been injured as a direct result of the products defect.

-When you need attorneys with substantial experience and proven track record of success, do not hesitate to give our firm a call.
-From reviewing your case and gathering evidence to pursing litigation should the need arise; our Kansas City product attorneys are ready to fight for the justice you deserve.
+When you need a Missouri Product Liability Attorney with substantial experience and proven track record of success, do not hesitate to give our firm a call.
+From reviewing your case and gathering evidence to pursing litigation, our Kansas City product liability attorneys are ready to fight for the justice you deserve.